learn-co-curriculum/sinatra-ar-crud-lab/README.md

 The Update CRUD action corresponds to the edit controller action and view.

 Create a controller action, `get '/articles/:id/edit'`, that renders the view, `edit.erb`.
-This view should contain a form to update a specific article and `POST`s to a controller action, `patch '/articles/:id'`.
+This view should contain a form to update a specific article.
+The form should `POST` to a controller action, `patch '/articles/:id'`.

 You'll need to make sure the edit form includes: